US Fulbright Logo

 9 Months

-• Candidates currently residing in Taiwan (or those who will be living there during the 2024-2025 academic year) will not be considered.
+• Current Residency in Taiwan: Candidates currently residing in Taiwan (or those who will be living there during the 2026-2027 academic year) will not be considered.

-• All Fulbright U.S. Student award recipients to Taiwan are required to travel to Taiwan on a J-type visa for academic and cultural exchange programs.
+• Dual Citizenship & Permanent Residency: Individuals with dual U.S.-Taiwan citizenship or Taiwan permanent residency are not eligible.
+All Fulbright U.S. Student award recipients must enter Taiwan on a J-type academic and cultural exchange visa.
 Please note that individuals with dual U.S.-Taiwanese citizenship or permanent residency are not eligible to meet these document requirements.
-It is the responsibility of the applicant to determine whether they have dual citizenship and how it effects their eligibility prior to submitting their application for a Fulbright award.

-• Fulbright U.S. Student award recipients who were born in China must have obtained U.S. citizenship for at least 4 years and provide additional documentary evidence to certify that they have resided in the U.S. for a duration of 4 years and above.
-Meanwhile, they also need to provide the documents sufficient to prove the loss of mainland China citizenship when applying for a visa at the Taipei Economic and Cultural Office (TECO) in the U.S. The Fulbright Program cannot guarantee that they will be granted a J-type visa by the TECO and an Alien Resident Certificate by National Immigration Agency after arriving in Taiwan.
+Important: The Fulbright Program cannot be guaranteed visa issuance by the TECO and an Alien Resident Certificate by National Immigration Agency after arriving in Taiwan.
 All applicants must meet Taiwan’s entry requirements for applications of Taiwan visas.
 Please directly contact the TECO to get details on the visa application.

 Degree Level of Applicant